MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 ### -EmergencyNumbers
 An array of emergency callback numbers.

-The callback phone numbers must be routable for inbound PSTN calls and for Calling Plan & Operator Connect phone numbers they must be available within the tenant.
+The emergency numbers must be routable for inbound PSTN calls and for Calling Plan & Operator Connect phone numbers they must be available within the tenant.

-The callback phone numbers specified must all be of the same phone number type as the phone number assigned to the specified resource account.
-If the resource account has a Calling Plan service number assigned, the call back numbers need to be Calling Plan subscriber numbers.
+The emeregncy numbers specified must all be of the same phone number type as the phone number assigned to the specified resource account.
+If the resource account has a Calling Plan service number assigned, the emeregncy numbers need to be Calling Plan subscriber numbers.

-If no emergency call back numbers are configured, the phone number of the resource account will be used as the emergency call back number.
+If no emergency numbers are configured, the phone number of the resource account will be used as CAller ID for the emergency call.

 ```yaml
 Type: System.Management.Automation.PSListModifier[String]